 The »Patternphabet« was first called »tack alphabet« because I stacked the letters vertically.
 But because the repetition of the shapes created such beautiful chain-like patterns, I renamed it »Patternphabet«.
 That name sounds much better too!

 I usually develop my ideas for the alphabets on paper in my sketchbook, but this one I drew directly in Illustrator on the iPad and without the software I might not have come up with this shape.
-I asked myself, »What would it look like if one side of the letters was soft and squishy?«
+I asked myself, »What would it look like if one side of the letters was soft and elastic?«